michaelnisi/troubled/data/posts/2018/shim.md

     └── shim.h
 ```

-It works if you, after cloning into Skull, can do:
+It works if, after cloning into Skull, you are able run its tests.

 ```
 swift test
 ```

-Or trying the example, with:
+Another thing you could try is running the example, which also checks if resolving the dependencies works.

 ```
 cd example && swift run
 ```

-Which resolves dependencies, compiles, and runs, which should result in something like this:
+Which should result in something like the following.

 ```
 Fetching https://github.com/michaelnisi/skull